 What does that mean?
 You may have to pay the health treatment costs upfront and seek reimbursement from your health or travel insurance provider after you pay the medical bill.

 Another important thing to bear in mind is that COVID-19 isn’t the only health danger in Brazil.
-For example, there are many tropicals diseases in Brazil.
+For example, there are many tropicals diseases in the country.

 Especially if you are planning to visit some natural sights, there is a high chance of infection.
 Some viruses, like the Zika virus, are transmitted by mosquitos so they are relatively easy to catch.